 Let us assume that the entire commercial banking system is one unit.
-Let us call this one unit simply "banks".
+Let us call this one unit simply "banks'.
 Let us also assume that all receipts and payments in the economy are routed through the banks.
 One who makes payment does it by writing cheque.
 The one who receives payment deposits the same in his deposit account.

 Suppose initially people deposit Rs.
 100. The banks use this money for giving loans.
 But the banks cannot use the whole of deposit for this purpose.
 It is legally compulsory for the banks to keep a certain minimum fraction of these deposits as cash.
 The fraction is called the Legal Reserve Ratio(LRR).
 The LRR is fixed by the central bank.
-It has two components.
-A part of the LRR is to be kept with the Central bank and this part ratio is called the Cash Reserve Ratio.
+It with the central bank, and this part ratio is called the Cash Reserve Ratio.
 The other part is kept by the banks themselves and is called the Statutory Liquidity Ratio.

 Why are the banks required to keep only a fraction of deposits as cash reserves?
-What will banks do if the demand for cash withdrawals is more than cash reserves at some point of time?
+What will banks do if the demand for cash with drawn is more than cash reserves at some point of time?
 There are two reasons.
-Firstly, the banking experience has revealed that not all depositors approach the banks for withdrawal of money at the same time, and also that normally they withdraw a fraction of deposits.
-Secondly, there is a constant flow of new deposits in to the banks.
-Therefore to meet the daily demand for withdrawal of cash, it is sufficient for banks to keep only a fraction of deposits as cash reserve.
+First the banking experience has revealed that not all depositors approach the banks for withdrawal of money at the same time, and also that normally they withdraw a fraction of deposits.
+Secondly, there is a constant flow of new deposits for withdrawal of cash, it is sufficient for banks to keep only a fraction of deposits as cash reserve.

 Let us now explain the process.
 Suppose the initial deposits in banks is Rs.
 100 and the LRR is 20 percent.
-Further suppose that banks keep only the minimum required Rs.
-20 as cash reserve, no more no less.
-Banks are now free to lend the remainder Rs.
+Further suppose that banks keep only the minimum required i.e. Rs.
+20 as cash reserve, no more no less - Banks are now free to lend the remainder Rs.
 80. Suppose they lend Rs.

 80. What banks do is to open deposit accounts in the names of the borrowers who are free to withdraw the amount whenever they like.
 Suppose they withdraw the whole of amount for making payments.

-Now, since all the transactions are routed through the banks, the money spent by the borrowers comes back into the banks in the deposit accounts of those who have received this payment.
+Now, since all the transactions are routed through the banks, the money spent by the borrowers comes back into the banks into the deposit accounts of those who have received this payment.
 This increases demand deposits in banks by Rs.
 80. It is 80 percent of the initial deposit.
 These deposits of Rs.
 80 have resulted on account of loans given by the banks.
 In this sense the banks are responsible for money creation.
-With this round, increase in total deposits are now Rs.
+With this round increase in total deposits is now Rs.
 180 (=100+80).

-When banks receive new deposits of Rs.
-80, the banks keep 20 percent of it as cash reserves and use the remaining Rs.
+When banks receive new deposit of Rs.
+80, they keep 20 percent of it as cash reserves and use the remaining Rs.
 64 for giving loans.
 The borrowers use these loans for making payments.
 The money comes back into the accounts of those who have received the payments.
 Bank deposits again rise, but by a smaller amount of Rs.
 64. It is 80 percent of the last deposit creation.
-The total deposits now increase to Rs.
+The Total deposits now increase to Rs.
 244 (=100+80+64).
 The process does not end here.